deltafront/CompanyB_Modules/README.md

 * [**HttpCookieEnabled**](https://github.com/deltafront/CompanyB_Modules/tree/master/HttpCookieEnabled) - This module is designed to remove some of the boilerplate code around setting cookies that are required in order for a certain web application to function.
 * [**HttpSessionEnabled**](https://github.com/deltafront/CompanyB_Modules/tree/master/HttpSessionEnabled) - This module is designed to remove some of the boilerplate code around setting session attributes that are required in order for a certain web application to function.
 * [**HttpSiteEnabled**](https://github.com/deltafront/CompanyB_Modules/tree/master/HttpSiteEnabled) - This module is designed to remove some of the boilerplate code around getting and setting various attributes and capabilities that are to be made available globally within the context of a web application.
+* [**SpringEnabled**](https://github.com/deltafront/CompanyB_Modules/tree/master/SpringEnabled) - By importing this module, you get a pre-built set of dependencies suitable for building most Spring-based applications.
+Post-processing annotations and default bean definitions are also available through this module.

 ## Contributing
 ### Become a contributor